-The court hears cases almost exclusively by way of certiorari, a discretionary review process.
-In other words, it only considers cases that it believes have issues are worth addressing.
+Maryland's highest court hears cases almost exclusively by way of certiorari, a discretionary review process.
+In other words, it only considers cases that it believes have issues that are worth addressing.
 If the court does not believe there is an issue that needs to be given further consideration or analysis, it will deny certiorari and refuse to hear the case.

 Another important function of the Maryland Court of Appeals is that the court may adopt rules of judicial administration, practice, and procedure that have the force of law.
 The most notable example of this is Maryland Rules which sets forth the rules of practice and procedure for Maryland state courts.

 The Maryland Court of Appeals also supervises the exercise of the disciplinary and reinstatement powers of the local courts, as the Court of Appeals has original and complete jurisdiction over attorney discipline matters.
 A court must insist upon the maintenance of the integrity of the Bar and to prevent the transgressions of an individual lawyer from bringing its image into disrepute.

 This high court has exclusive jurisdiction over death penalty appeals (a thing of the past), lawsuits involving redistricting/gerrymandering, issuing advisory opinions to federal courts, and the removal of elected officials.

 This is the current makeup of the Maryland Court of Appeals in 2020: